Andrea2799/Parcial1/README.md

 This screen serves as the entry point to the application.
 Provides access to the main functions and offers an overview of the most important activities and data.
 ## Summary Screen (summary):
 The summary screen presents a consolidated view of data critical to decision making.
 Here, users can get an overview of key metrics and track their progress.
+## Porducts Screen (Porducts):
+The products screen shows a table connected to a database called crmtecnoservice that shows a list of the products found in the store

 # Multimedia Resources
 1. Company logo.